How do I join?

 How is this possible?

-We have over 400 members which generate monthly income for the organization.
+We have over 700 members which generate monthly income for the organization.
 Volunteers are a big help in keeping the space running and financially viable.
-We have also received significant grants from CT Next and Elm City Innovation Collaborative, and support from individual donors.
+We have also received financial support from our sponsors and generous individual donors.

 How can I help?